mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

   (||bm(Sigma)^(1/2) bm(x)_t|| ||bm(Sigma)^(1/2) bm(x)_(t')||).
 $

+*/

 In summary, the path mirrors the classical data-space derivation of Gaussian processes.
 For fixed $(bm(b), bm(c))$ the prior on $bm(u')$ is Gaussian with low-rank covariance.
 Marginalizing over $(bm(b), bm(c))$ produces a Gaussian mixture.
 As $H$ increases, the empirical covariance $bm(Q)_H$ converges to its population mean $bm(K)_d$, the mixture integral collapses, and the limit is a single Gaussian with covariance $sigma_a^2 bm(K)_d$.
-Equivalently, the function prior converges to a Gaussian process with kernel @eq:kdsigma-final over the open phase.
+Equivalently, the function prior converges to a Gaussian process with kernel /*@eq:kdsigma-final*/ over the open phase.
 The hyperparameters $(sigma_a, sigma_b, sigma_c, d)$ retain their roles as output scale, typical hinge location, horizontal stretch, and polynomial sharpness.
 We will fold the closed phase and the closure constraint back into this process in @chapter:pack.